Undergraduate Program

 For questions specifically about your Field Work experience, contact Andrea Romero Dugarte, our Executive Support Coordinator.
 For questions about course offerings, degree planning, and declaring the minor, contact the Humanities team at Tykeson College and Career Advising.

-Global Health Co-director
+Global Health Program Director, Professor

 Email: graboyes@uoregon.edu